Henry Louis Gates Jr.: Cambridge arrest

 On July 16, 2009, following a trip to China, Gates returned home to his residence in Cambridge, Massachusetts, near Harvard Square.
 The front door was jammed.
 His taxi driver attempted to help him gain entrance.
 A passerby called police, reporting a possible break-in after describing to 911 "an individual" forcing the front door open.
 Cambridge police officers were dispatched.
 Following a confrontation, Gates was arrested and charged with disorderly conduct.
 Prosecutors later dropped the charges.

 The incident spurred a politically charged exchange of views about race relations and law enforcement throughout the United States.
-The arrest attracted national attention after U.S. President Barack Obama controversially declared that the Cambridge police "acted stupidly" in arresting the 59-year-old Gates.
+The arrest attracted national attention after U.S. President Barack Obama declared that the Cambridge police "acted stupidly" in arresting the 59-year-old Gates.
 Obama and then-Vice President Joe Biden eventually extended an invitation to Gates and the Cambridge officer who was involved to share a beer with them at the White House, which they accepted.